LeLobster/userscripts/The_Pirate_Bay_Tweaks/README.md

 3. Your script manager will ask for permission to install the script.

 **ALTERNATIVE**
-This same script can be found on Greasemonkey as well
+This same script can be found on Greasyfork as well
 https://greasyfork.org/en/scripts/27293-the-pirate-bay-tweaks

 # Help